 Portable On Wheels

 This is the best solution if you want to buy a dishwasher and place it wherever you want.
 Like how you put a washing machine on wheels and move it wherever you want, the same thing you can do with a portable wheels dishwasher.

-Portable wheels dishwashers has the same size and capacity as built-in dishwasher.
+Portable wheels dishwashers have the same size and capacity as built-in dishwashers.
 You can keep the dishwasher in the kitchen, or you can keep it in the utility areas.
 Due to this added convenience, most consumers in India prefer to buy this type of dishwasher.